 How to Easily Record a Great Drum Sound in the Home Studio

-In this guide, I’ll try to condense all those lessons I learned back then, as well as the other ones I’ve learned since then.
+In this guide, I’ll condense all the lessons I learned back then, as well as the other ones I’ve learned since then.

 It’s a bit more difficult to tune a drum than a guitar.
 Unless you’re an excellent drummer (most engineers aren’t), then you will need a tool like a drum dial to get an accurate tuning.